delucks/dotfiles/README.md

 - `common/bin/fileset.py`: compare the contents of two files as if each were a set.
 Super useful to find out if the lines you're about to add to a file are already in there without having to make an obscure `diff` invocation.
 - `common/bin/backlight`: adjust the monitor brightness of your Linux laptop
+- `common/bin/license`: retrieve one of a number of common open-source licenses
+- `common/bin/gh-install`: install a binary from the latest release of a project on Github
 - `x11/bin/block`: Blur-LOCK your Linux desktop

 Setup